-The BIPOC Artist Micro-Grant program, created by the Foundation’s Center for Philanthropy and funded by the Mac Miller Fund, will award 75 micro-grants of $1,000 to Black, Indigenous and People of Color (BIPOC) artists to assist them in their work.
-Read the news release.
+The BIPOC Artist Micro-Grant program, created by the Foundation’s Center for Philanthropy and funded by the Mac Miller Fund, was announced in June of 2021 with the goal of awarding 75 micro-grants of $1,000 to Black, Indigenous and People of Color (BIPOC) artists to assist them in their work.
+The awardees were selected in September of 2021 and announced in a news release.

 To be eligible for a micro-grant, applicants must be a member of the arts community in southwestern Pennsylvania.

 Grants will be issued as practice-based support, not for specific projects, so that recipients have the freedom to use the awards on whatever they choose.
 The program is open to artists who live in the counties of Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Mercer, Lawrence, Somerset, Venango, Washington and Westmoreland.
 Applicants were asked to describe how their work confronts racism and inequity in the United States and how they have been affected by the COVID-19 pandemic.